services

 WHY DO I FEEL SO BAD?

-New studies indicate that 1 in 5 women develop postpartum depression after giving birth.
+New studies indicate that 1 in 5 women develops postpartum depression after giving birth.
 After the pains of pregnancy and labor, a mother deserves to enjoy her time with her baby.
 Of course, stress is natural.
 Most women experience the baby blues or symptoms of anxiety or depression that might last a week or two.
 The demands on a new mom are real and intense.
-Sometimes the combination of hormones, stress, sleeplessness, and feelings of guilt/shame create longer-lasting suffering in the form of postpartum depression or anxiety, which is not your fault.
+Sometimes the combination of hormones, stress, sleeplessness, and feelings of guilt/shame creates longer-lasting suffering in the form of postpartum depression or anxiety, which is not your fault.
 The focus of early motherhood is a perfect storm for triggering distress.
 It is essential to know that having postpartum depression or anxiety does not mean you do not love your child or weren’t meant to be a mother.

 I would love to help you work through your pre-pregnancy, pregnancy or postpartum depression, anxiety, or baby blues and begin feeling fully present.
 Online therapy can help dissipate the cloud of sadness and stress, leaving space for the beautiful parts of motherhood.